Michael Maltese

-Michael Maltese (February 6, 1908 – February 22, 1981) was an American story man for classic animated cartoon shorts.
-He is best known for working in the 1950s on a series of Merrie Melodies cartoons with director Chuck Jones, notably "What's Opera, Doc?" which is widely regarded by industry professionals as the best animated short of all time.
-He wrote for a total of 1,027 cartoons during his tenure at Warner Bros.
-Cartoons.
+Michael Maltese (February 6, 1908 – February 22, 1981) was an American screenwriter and storyboard artist for classic animated cartoon shorts.
+He is best known for working in the 1950s on a series of Merrie Melodies cartoons with director Chuck Jones.
+This collaboration produced many highly acclaimed animated shorts, including 4 of the top 5 "greatest cartoons" as judged by 1000 animation professionals; What's Opera, Doc? tops this list as the best animated short of all time.

-Biography
+Early life

 The son of Italian immigrants, Maltese graduated from the National Academy of Design.
-He married Florence Sass in April 1936; writer Warren Foster served as Best Man.
-The couple moved to Los Angeles, where their first and only child, Brenda, was born on February 20, 1938.
+He married Florence Sass in April 1936; writer Warren Foster served as best man.

 Career

 Michael Maltese began his career in animation as a cel painter at Fleischer Studios in 1935.
 A year later, he was fired for quickly moving himself up position after being promoted to an assistant animator.